 Physically very demanding with little transferable skill to triathlon bar core work.
 However, I have been finding that these sessions are ruining my arms and draining me as I am no longer a beginner and the moves are getting progressively harder.
 This is in a way a waste of allocated energy.
 It is a very hard hobby and alas is not easy to balance with the intensity of triathlon training, one will always suffer due to the other.

 Conclusion: Stop until Iron Man is finished.

 Physically demanding and always cardio intense.
 This in itself a transferable skill.
 I feel my cardio has improved hugely and I am getting used to pushing through painful lactic build ups.
 It is a great way to increase fitness without having to spend hours running.
 It is fun and goes quickly as well as learning a skill on the side.
-However, I have noticed that it is causing pain my shoulders and calves which is affecting my running and swimming so I need to cut down a bit.
+However, I have noticed that it is causing pain in my shoulders and calves which is affecting my running and swimming, so I need to cut down a bit.

 Keep: Reduce to once a week.

 People have said I am an idiot for having hobbies on top of training, training should be your hobby and maybe they are correct.
-However, if I am honest I do not find cycling and running overly fun and if that is all I did I would go mad, get bored and begin to resent triathlon training and sack it in all together.
+However, if I am honest, I do not find cycling and running overly fun and if that is all I did I would go mad, get bored and begin to resent triathlon training and sack it in all together.
 So the above is not only to stay active on rest days and have alternative sources of core work and cardio, but it is mainly to mentally keep me going.
-Hobbies act as little openings during the week/month as downtime that I know I will enjoy and if you are giving your all and working hard during training, surely you deserve a treat and something to look forward to regularly?
+Hobbies act as little openings during the week/month as downtime that I know I will enjoy, and if you are giving your all and working hard during training, surely you deserve a treat and something to look forward to regularly?
 I have been sensible and put off and reduced some to make way for running and cycling but wish to keep a few going as long as possible.
 I guess we will see if this was a sensible approach in three months!